0xProject/protocol/docs/tokenomics/staking.md

 );

 /// @dev Emitted by MixinStakingPool when a maker sets their pool.
-/// @param makerAddress Adress of maker added to pool.
+/// @param makerAddress Address of maker added to pool.
 /// @param poolId Unique id of pool. event MakerStakingPoolSet(
     address indexed makerAddress,